wixplosives/stylable.io/docs/guides/stylable-component-best-practices.md

 The component stylesheet should describe the bare minimum coloring to make its parts visible.
 Colors should be used sparingly, and just to achieve visibility.

-The best practice is to make sure every color used for a text across the project has sufficiently contrasting background.
+The best practice is to make sure every color used for a text across the project has a sufficiently contrasting background.

 ```css
 .options {